Ghoul-Kun/TG-UBotX/README.md

 UBotX is a modular Telegram UserBot running on Python3 with an sqlalchemy database.

+## Disclaimer

+First of all you should know this bot is a major work in progress.
+It is a fork of [Paperplane Extended](https://github.com/AvinashReddy3108/PaperplaneExtended), If you choose to use this bot now, be prepared to pull changes frequently as I continue to fix broken english, pull or change things that don't make sense, or add new things.

 ## How do I use it?

 For configuring UBotX, you can checkout our [Wiki](https://hitalokun.github.io/ubotx-docs/).
 Please, make sure you have followed the Wiki and all the steps required.

-## Disclaimer

-First of all you should know this bot is a major work in progress.
-It is a fork of [Paperplane Extended](https://github.com/AvinashReddy3108/PaperplaneExtended), If you choose to use this bot now, be prepared to pull changes frequently as I continue to fix broken english, pull or change things that don't make sense, or add new things.

-I aim to bring back the legacy of Paperplane Extended, literally be an extended version of the [Paperplane](https://github.com/RaphielGang/Telegram-UserBot).

 ## Heroku Deploy